IlocosScript/prismaticDemo/DEPLOYMENT_GUIDE.md

 ### **Missing nginx-reverse-proxy.conf**
 If you get the error "cannot create subdirectories in /etc/nginx/nginx.conf", ensure:
 - `nginx-reverse-proxy.conf` file is uploaded to the server
+- `Dockerfile.nginx` is uploaded to the server
-- File has correct permissions
+- Both files have correct permissions

 ### **Missing SSL Directory**
 If you need SSL later, create the directory: